SahilMund/Hospital-API/README.md

 1. /doctors/register

 ```
-- This is a POST method.
+- This is a POST request.
 - All the required fields such as username,email,password,name should not be empty
 - User should not able to register is he is already a registered user
 - Only Unregistered users can register